munificent/craftinginterpreters/book/strings.md

 accomplishes that by having its first field be an Obj.
 C specifies that struct fields are arranged in memory in the order that they are declared.
 Also, when you nest structs, the inner struct's fields are expanded right in place.
-So the memory for Obj and for ObjString look like this:
+So the memory for Obj and for ObjString looks like this:

 <img src="image/strings/obj.png" alt="The memory layout for the fields in Obj and ObjString." />

 Note how the first bytes of ObjString exactly line up with Obj.
-This is not a coincidence -- C <name="spec">mandates</name="spec"> it.
+This is not a coincidence -- C <span name="spec">mandates</span> it.
 This is designed to enable a clever pattern: You can take a pointer to a struct and safely convert it to a pointer to its first field and back.